 2. Click the General tab, and then click the Importing Settings button in the second section of the window.

-3. From the "Import Using" pop-up menu, choose the encoding format that you want to convert the song to, then click OK to save the settings.
-If the bitrate quality is not available in the drop down menu, you can select "Custom..." to choose your own bitrate setting.
+3. From the "Import Using" pop-up menu, choose the encoding format that you want to convert the song to, then click on the settings dropdown, and select 'custom...' from the list.
+From this window, click on the 'Stereo Bit Rate' dropdown and select 320 kbps.

 Please note that this will not fix all corrupt files, and some files can be damaged beyond repair.
 If you are still having trouble with corrupt files in your library please feel free to start a help request and someone from our support team will be able to help you out.